 Everyone knows the concept of supply and demand.
 Basically, a combination of supply and demand affects pricing.
 During the 2020 Pandemic, many companies and construction projects were put on hold.
 As a result, supply production for stainless steel, carbon steel, and galvanized pipes, as well as other materials decreased.
 After all, what is the point of creating materials when nobody is buying them?
 However, the reopening of the United States changed that dynamic.

 Demand for steel pipe fittings and other steel products and materials exploded.
 This problem occurred nationwide including in Dallas, Houston, New York, the Midwest, and Westcoast.
 And there were not enough supplies to meet that demand.
 This shortage leads to rising costs for construction materials.
 According to economists, the prices of these goods will not slow down till mid-2022.

 Odds are you or your company are not spending nine figures on your construction project.
-But if you’re getting ready to tackle a job and think you might need some help, don’t hesitate to contact Detroit Nipple Works for the appropriate pipe and tubing, fittings, flanges, valves or energy efficient materials necessary to get your job done right.
+But if you’re getting ready to tackle a job and think you might need some help, don’t hesitate to Request a Quote for the appropriate pipe and tubing, fittings, flanges, valves, or energy-efficient materials necessary to get your job done right!